 Explore This Treatment Program

-- Comprehensive assessment of an individual’s psychological strengths and areas of vulnerability
+- A comprehensive assessment of an individual’s psychological strengths and areas of vulnerability, followed by

-- Feedback and recommendations for steps to take that could potentially mitigate those vulnerabilities and augment the strengths.
+- Feedback and recommendations for steps to take that could potentially mitigate those vulnerabilities and augment strengths

-One recommendation could be for a brief one-on-one or group-based intervention provided by the staff of our program (“resilience training”).
-In these trainings, we focus on teaching techniques that increase a sense of self-awareness, appreciation of the experiences of others, the ability to manage emotions and a greater experience of well-being.
+One recommendation could be for a brief one-on-one or group-based training or course provided by the staff of our program (“resilience training”).
+In these trainings, we focus on teaching techniques that increase a sense of self-awareness, appreciation of the experiences of others, the ability to manage emotions, and well-being.

-We are also conducting research focused on developing tools to identify youth who are at risk for developing neuropsychiatric disorders and approaches for reducing that risk.
+We are also conducting research focused on assessing how helpful this training is and on tools for identifying youth who are at risk for developing neuropsychiatric disorders.

 Who We Serve

-They may be merely noticing that day-to-day life is more difficult than it used to be or finding it harder to bounce back from stressful experiences.
-Some are doing well at the moment but are concerned about the potential effects of a risk factor for developing psychological difficulties in the future—factors such as having a close relative with a psychiatric illness or an early history of traumatic experiences or other types of adversity (poverty, social deprivation).
+Our goal is to help adolescents and young adults who are interested in increasing their resilience, i.e., the ability to cope with stressful circumstances and navigate the ups and downs of their daily lives.
+They may be merely noticing that day-to-day life is more difficult than it used to be, or finding it harder to bounce back from stressful experiences.
+Some are doing well at the moment but are concerned about the potential effects of a risk factor for developing psychological difficulties in the future—factors such as having a close relative with a psychiatric illness or an early history of traumatic experiences or other types of adversity.

-The Resilience Program may be helpful if you answer "yes" to questions like these.
+The Resilience and Prevention Program may be helpful if you answer "yes" to questions like these.

 - Tend to blame yourself when something goes wrong?